 The performance component of the plan is designed to reward participants for increasing earnings per share (EPS) over a three-year period.
-Earnings per share is defined in the terms of the LTIP as diluted earnings per share attributable to ABB shareholders calculated using income from continuing operations, net of tax, unless the Board decides to calculate using net income for a particular year.
-EPS was adopted as the performance measure in the performance component of the LTIP launched in 2012.
+EPS was adopted as the performance measure in the performance component of the LTIP in 2012, replacing relative total shareholder return used in previous launches of LTIP.
+Earnings per share is defined in the terms of the LTIP as diluted earnings per share attributable to ABB shareholders calculated using Income from continuing operations, net of tax, unless the Board decides to calculate using Net income for a particular year.